Medically reviewed by Drugs.com. Last updated on Jan 1, 2022.

 Interruption of the recommended schedule with a delay between doses does not interfere with the final immunity.
 There is no need to start the series over again, regardless of the time elapsed between doses.

 A primary series of IPOL vaccine is recommended for unvaccinated adults at increased risk of exposure to poliovirus.
-While the responses of adults to primary series have not been studied, the recommended schedule for adults is two doses given at a 1 to 2 month interval and a third dose given 6 to 12 months later.
+While the responses of adults to primary series have not been studied, the recommended schedule for adults is two 0.5 mL doses given at a 1 to 2 month interval and a third 0.5 mL dose given 6 to 12 months later.
 If less than 3 months but more than 2 months are available before protection is needed, three doses of IPOL vaccine should be given at least 1 month apart.
-Likewise, if only 1 or 2 months are available, two doses of IPOL vaccine should be given at least 1 month apart.
-If less than 1 month is available, a single dose of IPOL vaccine is recommended.28
+Likewise, if only 1 or 2 months are available, two 0.5 mL doses of IPOL vaccine should be given at least 1 month apart.
+If less than 1 month is available, a single 0.5 mL dose of IPOL vaccine is recommended.
+(28)Incompletely Vaccinated Adults

-Adults who are at an increased risk of exposure to poliovirus and who have had at least one dose of OPV, fewer than three doses of conventional IPV or a combination of conventional IPV or OPV totaling fewer than three doses should receive at least one dose of IPOL vaccine.
-Additional doses needed to complete a primary series should be given if time permits.28
+Adults who are at an increased risk of exposure to poliovirus and who have had at least one dose of OPV, fewer than three doses of conventional IPV or a combination of conventional IPV or OPV totaling fewer than three doses should receive at least one 0.5 mL dose of IPOL vaccine.
+Additional doses needed to complete a primary series should be given if time permits.
+(28)Completely Vaccinated Adults

 The preferred injection site of IPOL vaccine for adults is in the deltoid area.